ibm-cloud-docs/vsrx/vsrx-upgrade.md

 # Upgrading the vSRX
 {: #upgrading-the-vsrx}

+The process to upgrade High Availability (HA) vSRX configurations require two steps:

+1. Running the `Upgrade Version` action against the vSRX Gateway, which upgrades the Junos OS on the vSRX.
+2. Running the `OS Reload` action against each bare-metal host, one at a time, which upgrades the Ubuntu OS.

-The upgrade process migrates the Junos OS for vSRX software to the latest release, and usually requires several hours to complete, depending on whether it's a Standalone or High Availability (HA) gateway appliance.
+The upgrade process usually requires several hours to complete, depending on whether it's a Standalone or High Availability gateway appliance.
 For Standalone Gateways, the vSRX will be out of service during the upgrade process.
 For HA Gateways, when doing the upgrade, the vSRX will failover to another server in the cluster, and continue to process data traffic.
 Once the upgrade is complete, the server will rejoin the cluster.

 ## Considerations
 {: #considerations}

 * The Standalone upgrade requires only an OS reload.

 For a Standalone environment, the previous configuration is not restored, so you should export and import your configuration.
 Refer to [Importing and exporting the vSRX configuration](/docs/infrastructure/vsrx?topic=vsrx-importing-exporting-vsrx-configuration) for more information.
 {: important}

 * The HA upgrade requires two steps: a vSRX upgrade and then the OS reload.
 It is strongly recommended you confirm that the vSRX configuration is correct at each step.

 * When requesting OS reload, make sure to change the default OS and select the newest version.

 ![Change Default OS](images/change_default_os.png)

-* For a successful reload on an HA vSRX, the root password for the provisioned vSRX Gateway must match the root password defined in the vSRX portal, and root SSH login needs to be enabled.
+* For a successful reload on an HA vSRX, the root password for the provisioned vSRX Gateway must match the root password defined in the vSRX portal, and root SSH login to the vSRX Private IP needs to be enabled.

   The password in the portal was defined when the Gateway was first provisioned, and may not match the current Gateway password.
 If the password was changed after the initial provisioning, then use SSH to connect to the vSRX Gateway and change the root password to match.
   {: note}